What is A Phishing Simulation?

 Enhance employee awareness and create a human firewall.

-There may not be a patch for human error, but there is an opportunity to increase the awareness of your employees.
+There may not be a patch for human error, but there is an opportunity to increase the awareness of your employees through a simulated phishing attack.
 Build a first line of defense that is truly vigilant and impenetrable.

 Reduce the likelihood of a severely costly security breach.